 You’ll want to plant them in a location with full sun, with moist, well-draining soil.
 Hollyhocks are a biennial plant.
 That means the first year, you will get stalks with leaves, and the second year, the flowers will bloom.
 They will then die, and you will have to plant more flowers.

-Cottage Flowers – Hyacinths
+Cottage Garden Flowers #19 – Hyacinths

 Hyacinths are grown from bulbs and planted in the fall.
 They grow best in the sun or partial shade.